-AN IMPRESSIVE TRANSFORMATIVE JOURNEY FROM CURIOUS CHILDREN TO RESPONSIBLE INDIVIDUALS
+AN IMPRESSIVE TRANSFORMATIVE JOURNEY FROM INQUISITIVE CHILDREN TO RESPONSIBLE INDIVIDUALS

 Hisar School, with its leading academic staff, have been raising researchers, questioning, self-confident, moral and highly aware individuals for 25 years.